Forgiveness—Should You Forgive EVERYONE for EVERYTHING ALL of the Time?

 Did Jesus Forgive His Murderers on the Cross or was He Simply Praying for Them?

 Those who advocate the false doctrine that believers are obligated to forgiven everyone for everything all the time, no conditions, argue that Jesus forgave his murderers on the cross when he said “Father, forgive them for they do not know what they do” (Luke 23:34).
 But Christ wasn’t forgiving anyone on this occasion.
 Read the text closely: He was praying to the Father for HIM to forgive his murderers, which means he was praying for his murderers to come to repentance because THIS IS THE ONLY WAY GOD FORGIVES SIN (Acts 20:21).
 God doesn’t forgive the arrogant unrepentant; He only forgives the humbly repentant.
 It’s an axiom.
 So what Jesus was doing on the cross was precisely what he instructed believers to do when we are mistreated for his name: Pray for our persecutors!

 What about Dealing with Offending Unbelievers and Severe Criminal Acts?

 We are still left with some important questions, like how do we deal with offending non-believers?
 Obviously we should pray for them, as shown above, but should we confront them, like we do when fellow believers sin against us?

 And what about severe criminal acts; like sexual molestation, robbery or murder?
 How should we deal with these types of heinous offenses?
 And when should we forgive?

-These questions, and many more, are addressed in detail in my book The Believer’s Guide to FORGIVENESS & WARFARE.
-For a limited time you can pick up a FREE COPY here (just scroll down).
+These questions, and many more, are addressed in detail in my book The Believer’s Guide to FORGIVENESS & WARFARE., which is available here (both print and eBook versions are available).

 For important details on this topic, see the supplemental article Joseph’s Story—Insights on Offense & Forgiveness